commercialhaskell/stack/CONTRIBUTING.md

 [test/integration/tests/](https://github.com/commercialhaskell/stack/tree/master/test/integration/tests)
 directory.

-You may also achieve this through GHCi with tihs command:
+You may also achieve this through GHCi with this command:

 ~~~text
 stack ghci stack:stack-integration-test